Victordh/VeganProductScanner/PROCESS.md

 # day 12

 - Busy trying to get 3 fragments (Add, Enter and Sent) inside ResultFragment, tried a lot, not working yet.

+# day 13

+- Finally managed to fix the fragments, now Result, Add, Enter and Sent are loaded inside ContainerFragment, which has replaced ResultFragment as the first tab.
+- Also fixed the list!
+It now has the correct background colour and is clickable.
+- Sort of messed up some parts of the clean code again, but nothing too major.